Not only do many amateur triathletes get the bike portion of the race completely wrong, but they often never realize it.

 So without further ado, here the top five secret bike tips to race like a triathlon pro.

-Drink and Eat on the Bike so That You're Ready for the Run
+Drink and Eat on the Bike So You're Ready for the Run1 of 6

 One of the most common mistakes that many amateur triathletes make is that they don't drink or eat enough on the bike.